Geert

 Distance Index (PDI) focuses

-people in the country's society.
-A High Power
+in the country's society.
+A High Power Distance ranking

 Individualism

-these societies may tend to form a larger number
+may tend to form a larger number of looser relationships.

 Masculinity